2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2012 Acadia Quarter Value

-The 2012 Acadia Quarter highlights Maine’s first national park with its centerpiece, the Bass Harbor Head Lighthouse.
-Engraver Joseph Menna emphasizes the lighthouse’s commanding perch above the rocky Atlantic shore, framed by evergreen trees that capture the region’s rugged character.
+The 2012 Acadia Quarter highlights Maine’s first national park with its centerpiece: the Bass Harbor Head Lighthouse.
+The reverse was designed by Barbara Fox and engraved by Joseph Menna — later named U.S. Mint Chief Engraver — who captures the lighthouse’s commanding perch above the rocky Atlantic shore, framed by evergreen trees.

-Grading census records document eight San Francisco quarters that achieved the exceptional MS69 grade, representing the pinnacle of preservation for this issue.
-These near-flawless specimens stand as the finest known examples, making them highly coveted among advanced collectors.
+Grading census records document eight San Francisco quarters that achieved the exceptional MS69 grade, representing the absolute pinnacle of preservation for this entire issue.
+These near-flawless specimens stand as the finest known Acadia quarters in existence.

 2012-P Acadia Quarter Price/Grade Chart